 Our final destination for the day is Florence’s most famous bridge, the Ponte Vecchio Bridge.
-Originally built in 1345, this bridge still has shops on it just as it did when it was first created!
+Originally built in 1345, the Ponte Vecchio Bridge still has shops, just as it did when it was first created!

-When looking at the Ponte Vecchio, notice the corridor across the top, the Vasari Corridor.
-This corridor was built so that the Medici family could cross the Arno River without having to be down with the common people.
+This corridor on the Ponte Vecchio was built so the Medicis could cross the Arno River without being down with the common people.

-It allowed Cosimo Medici to get from his house, Pitti Palace, to his work, Piazza della Segnoria.
-Parts of the corridor are open to the public if you would like to see them inside.
+It allowed Cosimo Medici to get from his house to his work, Piazza della Signoria.
+Parts of the corridor in the Ponte Vecchio are open to the public if you want to see them inside.

-Now that you have been introduced to a little bit of Florence’s culture and history, today will allow you to dive a little deeper.
+Now that you have been introduced to some of Florence’s culture and history, today will allow you to dive a little deeper.

-Today we will be covering the famous home of the Medici Family, Pitti Palace, their immaculate gardens, Boboli Gardens and then checking out an incredible spot for an iconic view of Florence.
+Today we will cover the famous home of the Medici clan, Pitti Palace, their immaculate gardens, Boboli Gardens, and then check out an incredible spot for an iconic view of Florence.

 We’re going to head south of the Arno River today and explore the home of the Medici Family, Pitti Palace.

-On the walk to Pitti Palace, Marty and I came across a coffee shop advertising a café shakerato.
-Now, one of my blogger friends had told me I have to try one, so I took this opportunity to duck inside a little local coffee shop and order up a café shakerato.
+On the walk to the palace, Marty and I found a coffee shop advertising a café Shakerato just a short walk from the palace.
+Now, one of my blogger friends had told me I had to try one, so I took this opportunity to duck inside a little local coffee shop and order a café shakerato.

-Guys, if you are a coffee lover, you have to try this.
+Guys, you must try this if you are a coffee lover.

-From the outside, the palace is not very appealing.
-Don’t be fooled though, the inside is beautiful and well worth your time and money.
+From the outside, the Palazzo Pitti is not very appealing.
+Don’t be fooled; the inside is beautiful and well worth your time and money.

-Now if I were you, I would go ahead and buy the combo ticket that includes Boboli Gardens because you’re going to want to go there too.
-If you are choosing the Uffizi (as noted above), then you can get a combo ticket that includes all three and save some money.
+Now if I were you, I would buy the combo ticket that includes Boboli Gardens and Palazzo Pitti because you’re going to want to go there too.
+If you choose the Uffizi (as noted above), you can get a combo ticket that includes all three and save some money.

-Of course, you can always choose a guided tour of Pitti Palace and Boboli Gardens as well.
+Of course, you can always choose a guided tour of Pitti Palace and Boboli Gardens.
 There are many to choose from!

 We loved exploring the palace room by room.
-The extensive collection of artwork including paintings, tapestries, and statues was amazing.
-S
+The extensive collection of artwork, including paintings, tapestries, and statues, was amazing.

-Boboli Gardens were the private gardens to the Medici Family.
-Here you will find acres of perfectly manicured gardens full of fountains and sculptures.
+Boboli Gardens were the private gardens of the Medici Family.
+You will find acres of perfectly manicured gardens full of fountains and sculptures here.

 Honestly, this was a welcomed escape from the concrete of the city.